-Ciarán has also worked on numerous TV/Film productions including the internationally broadcast series Divine Magic and Eyes on the World.
-Andre Singer (MD of Cafe Productions) wrote of Ciarán on the completion of Divine Magic, '...a hugely ambitious undertaking which composer Ciarán Farrell took into his stride.
+Ciarán has also worked on numerous TV/Film productions including the internationally broadcast series 'Divine Magic', and, 'Eyes on the World'.
+André Singer, (MD of Cafe Productions), wrote of Ciarán on the completion of 'Divine Magic', '...a hugely ambitious undertaking which composer Ciarán Farrell took into his stride.
 I look forward to working with him again, although I suspect he will be in too great demand in the future.'
-Other production companies worked with include C4, Discovery, RTÉ, TG4, Littlebird and Non-Fiction Films.
+Other production companies worked with include C4, Discovery, RTÉ, TG4, Littlebird, and Non-Fiction Films.

-He has been the recipient of numerous music bursary and commission awards from the Arts Council of Ireland, and his work is performed and broadcast regularly both at home and abroad.
+Ciarán Farrell has been the recipient of numerous music bursary and commission awards from the Arts Council of Ireland, and his work is performed and broadcast regularly both at home and abroad.
 He was elected to Aosdána in March, 2015.

 Concerning all acts of initiative (and creation) there is one elementary truth, the ignorance of which kills countless ideas and splendid plans: that the moment one definitely commits oneself, then Providence moves too.